f-julie/bd-debugging-subscribe-and-save/README.md

 Now that we are familiar with the class structure, we will get started in the really awesome debug tool someone made for us!
 Open up `SubscriptionDebugUtil`, which is located in this java package, and give it a spin by running the `main` method.
 (That little green arrow in the left margin will run it for you.)
 This will start up the debug tool and ask you
 you what action you would like to take.
 Go ahead and try to create a `Subscription` by typing in the `SUBSCRIBE` command and then entering some bogus data.
+You can use the Data at the bottom of this README file for `Customer id` and `asin`.

  Did it work?
 Did you see the tool go all angry and spit out a bunch of red text?
 You likely saw an `IllegalArgumentException` with a message letting you know that you didn't provide all the right information.